DanialArab/Python/Python OOP/OOP.md

 What's a child class?

 A child class is a class that inherits attributes and methods from another class (called the parent class).
-We'll cover inheritance in detail in upcoming lessons, but for now, just know that **protected members are not accessible outside of a class or its child classes.**
+We'll cover inheritance in detail in upcoming lessons, but for now, just know that **protected members are not accessible outside of a class or (outside of) its child classes.**

 Remember
 - Python doesn't enforce protection through technical restrictions, protected attributes (prefixed with _) act as a convention - similar to a yellow traffic light.
 They warn other developers: You can access this, but you probably shouldn't